juanwithouttheotter/morndusk-planner/README.md

 # morndusk-planner
-Using jQuery and Moment.js to create a daily work planner with dynamically updated css an html
+Using jQuery and Moment.js to create a daily work planner with dynamically updated css and html.